CMPSC350-Computational-Narrative-F2024/final-product-AlmostFaultTolerant/writing/prompt_journal.md

 generate an image with the same art style and color paleete with a flat brown ground with very little detail as well as a blue background also with no detail.
 The ground should begin about halfway up the image, and on top of the ground should be a poorly drawn rock with a smiley face with a leash attached to it that it being held by a floating white circle with a deadpan.
 They are both going to the left and they see a large tree, so large that only the trunk fits in the image

 The ground and background are correct, and there is a tree, but it needs some fixing.
 For one, the leash is being held by a floating white circle with a deadpan facial expression, and they are both looking at large tree trunk to their left

+7)
+generate an image with a flat brown ground with very little detail as well as a blue back ground also with no detail.
+The ground should begin about halfway up the image, and on top of the ground there is a smiling rock wearing a least.
+The least is being held by a floating white circle with a deadpan expression .
+It's just a floating white circle with no legs or arms who is expressionless.
+The smiling rock has a though bubble above his head that has a bunch of smiling floating white circle in it, like he's thinking about a bunch of smiling white floating circles.
+Make it minimilistic, low quality art with a limited color pallete.

+the leash is being held by a floating white circle floating up off the ground that has an expressionless deadpan face.

+Ok so there is no floating white deadpan circle in the image.
+I need the least that the rock is wearing to be held by a floating white circle that's just a face, no arm or legs.
+He needs to be next to the rock while the rock is thinking about smiliing floating white circles

+9)
+generate an image with a flat brown ground with very little detail as well as a blue back ground also with no detail.
+The ground should begin about halfway up the image, and on top of the ground there is a smiling rock with a leash on, but the other end of the leash is laying on the ground.
+Above him, there are 10 or so smiling white circles, with one of them seperate from the group and closer to the rock.
+All of these circles are off the ground and have no limbs just smiling faces of floating white circle

 ### ImageFX:

 2)